SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 The assassination of Franz Ferdinand caused World War One.
 In 1914, a Serbian member of the Black Hand "assassinated the heir to the Hapsburg empire." (citation).
 This murder caused the Austrian government to try and end Serbia's independence; global warfare ensued.
 However, for the assassination of Ferdinand to cause such a large scale event, larger factors must have been at play.
 The situation was akin to an egg sitting in a busy highway -- at some point, the egg will get cracked.
-Yes, the driver who runs the egg over caused it to crack, but a deeper and more useful understanding of causation comes from analyzing the situation rather than the one of many possible drivers (or in our case, assassins).
+Yes, the driver who runs the egg over caused it to crack, but a deeper and more useful understanding of causation comes from analyzing the situation rather than the one of many possible drivers.